 Usually, you are more likely to experience a voltage surge if a large electrical appliance such as a motor has been switched off in the same vicinity as you, which results in a temporary increase in the power line.

-This neutral wire is very similar to the neutral wire on a single-phase power, but this still does not change the fact that a single phase is different from three phase.
-That was all for our article for today on single phase vs. three phase.
+This neutral wire is very similar to the neutral wire on a single-phase power, but this still does not change the fact that a single phase is different from a three-phase.
+That was all for our article for today on single-phase vs. three-phase.
 Thank you for reading till the end!